 Servicemembers who are not residents of Iowa are required to file Iowa income tax returns if their all-source income meets the above requirements and their Iowa-source income is \$1,000 or more.
-The nonresident servicemember does not include compensation for military service on the IA 1040 line 1 and also does not report it as Iowa income on the IA 126.
+The nonresident servicemember includes all income as instructed on IA 1040, lines 1 and 2, and reports any compensation for military service as a modification to federal total income on the IA 1040 Schedule 1, line 6.
 The net result is a reduction of the tax rate on any other Iowa-source income.

-All other income, excluding military pay, is included on the Iowa income tax return (IA 1040) and tax is initially calculated on all income, excluding military pay.
 Once this is done, the nonresident turns to another Iowa form, the IA 126 Nonresident and Part-Year Resident Schedule.
 Only Iowa-source income is included on this form and will not include military pay when calculating the credit.
-That credit is entered on the IA 1040 and is designed to minimize the taxation of income by Iowa and the other state.
+That credit is entered on the IA 1040, line 13, and is designed to minimize the taxation of income by Iowa and the other state.